mre/mre.github.io.v2/blog/2017-image-delivery.md

 The last part is the handling of the thumbnails.
 Like most other sites, I decided to apply a blur filter.
-In way, it looks like the image is *frozen*, so that's what I called the CSS selector.
+In a way, it looks like the image is *frozen*, so that's what I called the CSS selector.
+I also applied a scaling transformation to achieve sharp borders.

 ```
 .frozen {